SivaramakrishnanBaskar/mathserver/README.md

 ![Home Page](./home.png)

 ## Result:
-The program for implementing server side processing is completed seccessfully.
+The program for implementing server side processing is completed seccessfully